June/2011 - current: President of My Federal Prison Consultant, LLC, 44 Wall Street, 12th Floor, New York, NY 10005 (212) 461-2252

 Education: BS-Sociology/Anthropology, MS-Criminal Justice

 I have worked directly with the incarcerated for over three decades at the county, state and federal levels.
-I have a passion for federal prison reform and have been involved in national reform efforts since 2011 upon my retirement from the DOJ-Federal Bureau of Prisons.
+I have a passion for federal prison reform and have been involved in national reform efforts since my retirement from the DOJ-Federal Bureau of Prisons.
 During my career, I received several National awards and worked directly with diverse populations (Pre-trial, Minimum, Low, Medium, Medical & Witness Security) in the trenches of our prison system.
 My understanding of BOP policy, nuances and culture is extraordinary.
-I founded a consulting business in New York City and serve pro bono for several organizations.
+Upon retirement, I founded a consulting business in New York City and serve pro bono for several organizations.
 I am a member of the Corrections Committees of the National Association of Criminal Defense Lawyers (NACDL) and the American Bar Association (ABA).
 My bottom line in advocacy is that many proactive prison reforms can be accomplished under the existing policy and statutory framework.
 My leadership ability in combination with my practical experience provides me with a unique insight which is valuable for clients, legislators and reform organizations.
+I recently co-founded Prisonology , www.prisonologyx.com, and we have been educating federal defenders, judges and US probation officers on the BOP.

 The idea to launch My Federal Prison Consultant originated in the early 1990's, while I was working as a case manager at the Federal Correctional Institution in Otisville, NY.
 Time after time, I